Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Related Work

-Recent progress for semi-supervised segmentation has featured deep learning.
-An iterative approach is proposed by Bai~\etal~\cite{bai2017semi} for cardiac segmentation from MR images, where the network parameters and the segmentation masks for the unlabeled data are alternatively updated.
-Generative model based semi-supervised approaches are also popular in medical image analysis community~\cite{sedai2017semi,nie2018asdnet,zhang2017deep,chartsias2018factorised}.
-Sedai~\etal~\cite{sedai2017semi} introduced a variational autoencoder (VAE) for optic cup segmentation from retinal fundus images.
-They learned the feature embedding from unlabeled images using VAE, and then combined the feature embedding with the segmentation autoencoder trained on the labeled images for pixel-wise segmentation of the cup region.
-To involve the unlabeled data in the training, Nie~\etal~\cite{nie2018asdnet} presented an attention-based GAN approach to select the trustworthy regions of the unlabeled data to train the segmentation network.
-Another GAN based work~\cite{chartsias2018factorised} employed cycle-consistency principle and worked on cardiac MR image segmentation.
-More recently, Ganaye~\etal~\cite{ganaye2018semi} proposed a semi-supervised method for brain structures segmentation by taking advantage of the invariant nature and semantic constraint of anatomical structures.
-Multi-view co-training based methods~\cite{zhou2018semi,xia20183d} have been explored on 3D medical data.
-Differently, our method takes the advantage of transformation consistency and self-ensembling model, which is simple yet effective for the medical image segmentation tasks.
+\reviseagain{Recent works for semi-supervised segmentation are mainly based on} deep learning. \reviseagain{An iterative method is proposed by~\citeauthor{bai2017semi}~\cite{bai2017semi} for cardiac segmentation from MR images}, where network parameters and segmentation masks for unlabeled data are alternatively updated. \reviselast{Generative model based semi-supervised approaches are also popular in the medical image analysis community~\cite{sedai2017semi,nie2018asdnet,zhang2017deep,chartsias2018factorised}}.~\citeauthor{sedai2017semi}~\cite{sedai2017semi} introduced a variational autoencoder (VAE) for optic cup segmentation from retinal fundus images.
+They learned the feature embedding from unlabeled images using VAE, and then combined the feature embedding with the segmentation autoencoder trained on the labeled images for pixel-wise segmentation of the cup region. \reviseagain{To involve unlabeled data in training,~\citeauthor{nie2018asdnet}~\cite{nie2018asdnet} presented an attention-based GAN approach to select trustworthy regions of the unlabeled data to train the segmentation network.} \reviseagain{Another GAN-based work~\cite{chartsias2018factorised} employed the cycle-consistency principle and performed experiments on cardiac MR image segmentation.} More recently,~\citeauthor{ganaye2018semi}~\cite{ganaye2018semi} proposed a semi-supervised method for brain structures segmentation by taking advantage of the invariant nature and semantic constraint of anatomical structures. \reviseagain{Multi-view co-training based methods~\cite{zhou2018semi,xia20183d} have also been explored on 3D medical data.
+Differently, our method takes the advantage of transformation consistency and self-ensembling model, which is simple yet effective for medical image segmentation tasks.}